maccody/KanaChordPlus/README.md

 - **Calibrate Screen...** - Opens a window to propt the user to initiate touch screen calibration.
 To function properly, the touch screen of the KanaChord Plus display needs to be calibrated.
 When the window opens, the user has the option of starting a calibration or closing the window without performing a calibration.
 Follow the instructions displayed in the window to perform the calibration.
 Once the calibration steps are completed, the calibration values are automatically saved to flash memory.
 The user can then close the window or repeat calibration, if desired.
 Note that the first time KanaChord Plus is used after programming, the calibration screen will be automatically displayed to require the user to calibrate the touch screen.

 ## Implementation Overview 【実装の概要】
-The primary electical componets of the KanaChord Keyboard are a Raspberry Pi Pico (RP2040) microcontroller, an Adfruit NeoKey 5x6 Ortho Snap-Apart keyboard PCB, and thirty Cherry MX mechanical key switches.
+The primary electical componets of the KanaChord Keyboard are a Raspberry Pi Pico (RP2040) microcontroller, an Adfruit NeoKey 5x6 Ortho Snap-Apart keyboard PCB, a 2.8 inch, 320x240 TFT touch screen display using an IFI9341 controller, and thirty Cherry MX mechanical key switches.
 The keycaps and keyboard enclosure are 3D printed designs created with TinkerCAD.
 Blank keycaps and an OpenSCAD tight-fit box generator were found on Thingiverse.
 No special hardware, such as screws are needed to mount the electrical components and assemble the enclosure.
 Details on the electronics, enclosure, and their assembly can be found in the hardware subdirectory.

-KanachordPlus' software was developed with the Arduino IDE (version 1.8.19) and Earle Philhower's RP2040 board support package.
+KanachordPlus' software was developed with the Arduino IDE (version 1.8.19), Earle Philhower's RP2040 board support package, and LVGL (Light Versatile Graphics Library) version 8.4.
 The USB Keyboard library, Adafruit Neopixel library, and Mark Stanley's Key and Keypad libraries provided critical software functions.
 Details on the software can be found in the software subdirectory.

 ## Hardware and Software Licenses 【ハードウェアとソフイウェアのライセンス】
 ![Cc_by-nc-nd_icon svg](./images/Cc_by-nc-nd_icon.svg.png)